Gnomestones presents

 “It’s mine.”

-“I’m the best”, retorted Borrid with effort.
+“I’m the best”, retorted Borrid with conviction.
 “But I can’t make a living at the anvil anymore.
 Look.
-Here is the rest of my metal,” he spoke bitterly, gesturing to the sword, “even the bits and nuts.
-And the metal from my smithing tools as well.
-Here it is.
-No going back now", he said with finality.
+Here is the rest of my metal,” he spoke bitterly, gesturing to the sword.
+“Even the bits and nuts, and the iron from my smithing tools as well.
+All in there.
+No going back now,” he said with finality.

-“It’s not done yet,” he added sheepishly, looking at the sword.
+Borrid sighed.
+“It’s not done yet,” he added sheepishly.

-A still moment passed on the road, and then Borrid nodded stiffly.
-He watched as the traveler dragged the handcart under the low trees behind his yard and collapsed in the shade with vigorous groan.
-One of the wheels was not turning right, possibly sticking on the axel.
-Borrid turned back to his sword.
-It was time for more tempering.
-He became engrossed in his work again, and did not look up again until the next visitors were already upon his stoop.
+The traveler faced the blacksmith and the blacksmith faced the traveler.
+The leaves rustled in the crisp breeze, the moment tense, and then finally Borrid nodded stiffly.
+He watched as the traveler dragged the handcart under the trees behind his yard to collapse in the shade with vigorous groan.
+One of the wheels was sticking in the axel.
+Borrid turned back to his sword, ready for more tempering.
+He became engrossed in his work once again, and did not look up again until the next visitors were already upon his stoop.

 Player: DocWebster